Black Seminoles: Florida and Bahamas

 Afro-Seminole descendants continue to live in Florida today.
 They can enroll in the Seminole Tribe of Florida if they meet its membership criteria for blood quantum: one-quarter Seminole ancestry.
-About 50 Black Seminoles, all of whom have at least one-quarter Seminole ancestry, live on the Fort Pierce Reservation, a 50-acre parcel taken in trust in 1995 by the Department of Interior for the Tribe as its sixth reservation.
+About 50 Black Seminoles, all of whom have at least one-quarter Seminole ancestry, live on the Fort Pierce Reservation, a 50-acre parcel taken in trust in 1995 by the Department of Interior for the tribe as its sixth reservation.

-Descendants of Afro-Seminoles, who identify as Bahamian, reside on Andros Island in the Bahamas in an Area called Red Bay.
-A few hundred refugees had left in the early nineteenth century from Cape Florida to go to the British colony for sanctuary from American enslavement.
-After banning its participation in the Atlantic slave trade in 1807, in 1818 Britain declared that African slaves or slaves who arrived in the Bahamas from outside the British West Indies would be manumitted.
-In addition, in 1833 Britain abolished slavery throughout its Empire.
+Descendants of Afro-Seminoles, who identify as Bahamian, reside on Andros Island in the Bahamas in an area called Red Bay.
+A few hundred refugees had left in the early 19th century from Cape Florida to go to the British colony for sanctuary from American enslavement.
+After banning its participation in the Atlantic slave trade in 1807, in 1818, Britain declared that African slaves or slaves who arrived in the Bahamas from outside the British West Indies would be manumitted.
+In addition, in 1833 Britain abolished slavery throughout its empire.